 I had discussed with Sylvia that the client should be referred for a psych exam and she never referred the client.
 Instead of reprimanding her with threats of a negative annual assessment, I expressed a confidence in her that she would accomplish the task of making the referral for a psych exam that I had set for her.
 The first thing the next morning, Sylvia had already referred the client.

 Can you see how instead of manipulating her with authority, I used coaching to improve my relationship with my supervisee and provide guidance by showing confidence in her?

-Area # 3 -
+♦ Area # 3 - Mentoring

 By your example and counsel, a supervisee will grow and improve.
 Mentoring differs from coaching in the idea that the mentor truly becomes a solid role model for the supervisee, whereas, in coaching, the supervisor is merely an advice giver and less prominent in the work of the supervisee.
-This can mean not only writing recommendations for the supervisee, should you deem appropriate, but also guiding the supervisee to an area of therapy that you believe he or she would most likely flourish.
+This can mean not only writing recommendations for the supervisee, should you deem appropriate, but also guiding the supervisee to an area of therapy tin which you believe he or she would most likely flourish.

-While as a supervisor you may exhibit some of the characteristics of a mentor, once you've utilized the basic skills we've discussed in this track (i.e. nurturing and coaching), you will most probably be more capable of empowering your supervisee towards independence and efficiency.
+While as a supervisor you may exhibit some of the characteristics of a mentor, once you've utilized the basic skills we've discussed in this section (i.e. nurturing and coaching), you will most probably be more capable of empowering your supervisee towards independence and efficiency.

-the basic skills in empowering your supervisee: nurturing, coaching, and mentoring.
+In this section, we discussed the basic skills in empowering your supervisee: nurturing, coaching, and mentoring.